264 Beneficiaries Served in 2025-2026

 EVENTS

-In addition to the progressive curriculum employed (ranging from the sciences to the arts), ERC pupils are exposed to the greater world through a series of field trips and speaking engagements.
+In addition to the progressive curriculum (ranging from the sciences to the arts), school students are exposed to the greater world through a series of field trips and speaking engagements.
 The staff and students were honored to have a private audience with Cardinal Luis Tagle at the Carmelite Monastery, Bacolod, where he spoke of service to all of mankind, especially those who endure greater hardships in life.

 living rosary is held each year to instill the Catholic values that guide WHFI and introduce the youth to a prayerful way of life.
 Moreover, this is a gathering where families and staff together can celebrate the successes and count the blessings of the previous year.